aws/aws-cdk-rfcs/text/vpclattice_rfc_502.md

   readonly listenerId: string;

   /**
-   * Add A Listener Rule to the Listener
+   * Add A Rule to the Listener
    */
   addListenerRule(props: AddRuleProps): void;
 }